Suryansh-Varma/travelwise-app/README.md

 Please ensure your code follows the project's coding standards and that you update tests when appropriate.

 License
-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the Apache License — see the LICENSE file for details.

 Contact
 Project Link: https://github.com/Suryansh-Varma/travelwise-app